-Audio Branding is the strategic and consciousness use of sound and music across all brand touch points, to create more engaging, meaningful, and affective communication.
+Audio branding is the strategic and conscious use of sound and music across all brand touchpoints to create more engaging, meaningful, and affective communication.
 It’s a parallel to a visual identity.
-Audio branding (or sonic branding) and sound logos have been around for some years.
-It started out as jingles, where brands created small songs where the brand or product name was named in a catchy way into the song and lyrics.
-Coca Cola is probably one of strongest and earliest users of audio branding.
+Audio branding (or sonic branding) and audio logos have been around for some years.
+It started as jingles, where brands created small songs where the brand or product name was named in a catchy way into the music and lyrics.
+Coca Cola is probably one of the strongest and earliest users of audio branding.

-All the sounds and audio pieces an entity (business/organisation) can be recognised upon.
-A Sound Identity can consist of an audio logo, music, musical elements and sound design and is used to create audio coherency, synergy and recognisability for a brand.
-An audio parallel to a Visual identity.
+An audio identity is an audio parallel to a visual identity, and consists of all the sounds and audio pieces an entity (business/organization) can be recognised upon.
+An audio identity can consist of an audio logo, music, musical elements, and sound design and is used to create audio coherency, synergy, and recognisability for a brand.

-A good sound logo is a brand asset that reflects a brand in a short melodic phrase, melody or sound.
-In time, the sound logo may converge into a kind of brand symbol that carries associations that helps shapes the brand image and functions as a memorable link to the actual brand.
-To successfully achieve this, sound logos as brand elements must be: Memorable, Meaningfulness, Likeable, Transferable, Adaptable, and Protectable in the mind of the consumer to contribute to build brand equity (Keller 2008 p.140).
-Example intel, McDonalds, Intel
+A good audio logo (or sound logo) is a brand asset that reflects a brand in a short melodic phrase, melody, or sound.
+In time, the audio logo may converge into a brand symbol that carries associations that help shape the brand image and function as a memorable link to the existing brand.
+To successfully achieve this, sound logos as brand elements must be: Memorable, meaningful, likable, transferable, adaptable, and protectable in the consumer’s mind to contribute to building brand equity.

 Hearing is the first sense we develop.
-We can hear before we are born and music is the type of sound that we know affects our emotional state the most.
-It affects our moods, feelings, behaviour, pulse, and can make us feel calm, sad, scared or even happy and uplifted.
-Most sounds that surrounds us today are random and sometimes even unpleasant.
-So, audio branding is not a question about adding more sound, but using the right sound at the right time and place.
-Otherwise it’s noise.
+We can hear before we are born, and music is the type of sound that affects our emotional state the most.
+It affects our moods, feelings, behavior, pulse, and can make us feel calm, sad, scared, or even happy and uplifted.
+Most sounds that surround us today are random and sometimes even unpleasant.
+Audio branding is not a question of adding more sound but using the right sound at the right time and place.
+Otherwise, it’s noise.

 Sound and music affects us in 3 ways: